AdobeDocs/platform-learn.en/help/tutorial-dma-academy/3-identity-datasets-and-dule/3-identity-datasets-and-dule.md

 16. Save your schema and you're ready to move on to the next section.

-    **Note**: You may be wondering why no identities were mapped in the fourth schema related to site data collection.
+  >[!NOTE] You may be wondering why no identities were mapped in the fourth schema related to site data collection.
 Syncing data collected from the site with an identity map is done in the JavaScript itself.
 You'll get an opportunity to do that in a later exercise.